k-rns/2020-05-22-WHOI-Python/index.md

 <h2 id="code-of-conduct">Code of Conduct</h2>

 <p>
 We will be using the Carpentries code of conduct.
-Everyone who participates in this workshop activities is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
+Everyone who participates in this workshop is required to conform to the <a href="https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html">Code of Conduct</a>.
 </p>

 {% comment %}